tbrockman/rustlinks/README.md

 - [ ] tests: CLI, unit, and integration tests
 - [ ] a React UI for CRUD'ing link aliases
+- [ ] configurable URL fallback
 - [ ] OAuth
 - [ ] limit link storage (to not break `etcd` or unnecessarily store links which likely won't be used)
 - [ ] distinguish readers vs. writers
   - [ ] writers manage the `rustlinks` `etcd` namespace (e.g. adds/removes links)
   - [ ] readers watch the `rustlinks` `etcd` namespace for changes
-- [ ] allow installation as service
+- [ ] make service/daemon installation simpler
 - [ ] benchmarking/load test
   - [ ] what happens if we insert 100k aliases and then start the program
   - [ ] what happens if we insert 100k aliases while the program is running